MarcoBosglez/Rocket-Portal-Videogame/README.md

 A Unity-based fps videogame with rockets and portals.

 # Overview
-Portal-Game is a 3D unity test game where your character can go through portals, navigate the platform and shoot rockets at enemies.
+RocketPortal-Game is a 3D unity game where your character can go through portals, navigate the platform and shoot rockets at enemies.
-**This is a personal project of mine which is currently a Work In Progress (WIP).**
+**This is a personal project of mine which is currently a Work In Progress.**

 Features:
 - Implemented Field Of View (FOV).